sb43/debrowser/docs/deseq.rst

 DESeq2 algorithm, you can visit `this website <https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf>`_  With multiple parameters such as padjust values, log fold changes, and plot styles, altering plots created with your DE data can be a hassle as well as time consuming.
-The Differential Expression Browser uses DESeq2 coupled with shiny to produce real-time changes within your plot queries and allows for interactive browsing of your DESeq results.
+The Differential Expression Browser uses DESeq2, EdgeR, and Limma coupled with shiny to produce real-time changes within your plot queries and allows for interactive browsing of your DESeq results.
 In addition to DESeq analysis, DEBrowser also offers a variety of other plots and analysis tools to help visualize your data